file compression benchmark

 Input data

-Benchmark input contains 42 files in 4 directories for total 303 MB (318.000.857 bytes), composed by well known reference files representative of different data structures, widely used for compression benchmarks:
+Benchmark input contains 43 files in 4 directories for total 1.22 GB (1,318,000,857 bytes), composed by well known reference files representative of different data structures, widely used for compression benchmarks:

 Benchmark methods

-Benchmark input data is saved to system disk (PCIe SSD) and compressed to system disk, same partition, separate directory; the resulting archives are then extracted to separate directory on same (system) disk/partition.
+Benchmark input data is saved in system disk (PCIe SSD) and compressed to system disk, same partition, separate directory; the resulting archives are then extracted to separate directory on same (system) disk/partition.

-Each compression and extraction test is repeated 10 times to get an average value; size is expressed in MB, time in seconds.
+Each compression and extraction test is repeated 5 times to get an average value; size is expressed in MB (lower, better), time in seconds (lower, better).

 Benchmark results table, the lower the better for all columns